wanabanda/wanabanda/README.md

 - 👋 Hi, I’m @wanabanda
-- 👀 I’m interested in game development and devops
+- 👀 I’m interested in game development and programming
-- 🌱 I’m currently learning app and game development
+- 🌱 I’m currently learning unity 3d and rpg core combats
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on game dev projects
 - 📫 How to reach me wanalbanda@gmail.com

 <!---